Integrating AFC Intelligence into AML Software: The Benefits and How Tookitaki Delivers

 The AFC Ecosystem is designed to work alongside AMLS to provide a comprehensive solution for financial institutions.
 One of the key features of the AFC Ecosystem is the Typology Repository, which contains a vast collection of typologies and scenarios of known financial crimes.
 These typologies have been developed by a team of experts who have extensive experience in AML compliance and financial crimes.
 By leveraging the Typology Repository, organizations can identify potential financial crimes based on known patterns and scenarios and take proactive measures to prevent them.

 A typology is a specific money laundering technique or scheme.
 By sharing typologies in the repository, financial institutions can learn about new and emerging threats, and adapt their AML programs accordingly.
 The repository includes a wide range of typologies, from traditional methods such as shell companies and money mules, to more recent developments such as digital currency and social media-based schemes.
 Financial institutions can contribute to the repository by sharing their own experiences and knowledge of money laundering.
 This allows the community of financial institutions to work together to tackle financial crime by sharing information and best practices.

-The AFC ecosystem also includes a 'no code' user interface, which allows financial institutions to easily create and share typologies.
+The AFC ecosystem also includes a 'no code' user interface, allowing financial institutions to easily create and share typologies.
 This means that even non-technical staff can contribute to the repository, making it a more collaborative and effective tool for the community.
 Additionally, the ecosystem includes powerful analytics and visualization tools that help financial institutions to understand and analyze the data in the repository.
-This allows them to identify patterns and trends in money laundering activity, and to develop more effective strategies for detection and prevention.
+This allows them to identify patterns and trends in money laundering activity and develop more effective detection and prevention strategies.